joelittlejohn/embedmongo-maven-plugin/README.md

 Maven plugin wrapper for the [flapdoodle.de embedded MongoDB API](http://github.com/flapdoodle-oss/embedmongo.flapdoodle.de).

 This plugin lets you start and stop an instance of MongoDB during a Maven build, e.g. for integration testing.
-The Mongo instance isn't scritly embeded (it's not running within the JVM of your application), but it _is_ a managed instance that exists only for the lifetime of your build.
+The Mongo instance isn't strictly embedded (it's not running within the JVM of your application), but it _is_ a managed instance that exists only for the lifetime of your build.

 Usage
 -----